grimme-lab/xtb_docs/source/ptb.rst

 ``PTB`` stands for density (**P**) tight-binding (**TB**), a method that emulates the density matrix of a :math:`{\omega}`\ B97X-3c range-separated hybrid DFT calculation (see also below).

    .. figure:: ../figures/ptb_cover_image.png
+      :align: center

-PTB is out-of-the-box applicable to various electronic structure properties for molecules composed of all spd-block elements up to *Z=86*.
+PTB can be used out-of-the-box to various electronic structure properties for molecules composed of all spd-block elements up to *Z=86*.
-The key point is to substitute the so far commonly used minimal atomic orbital basis sets with an extended and properly polarized basis set (vDZP).
+The key improvement is the substitution of commonly used minimal atomic orbital basis sets with an extended and properly polarized basis set (vDZP).
 Its main purpose is to provide extremely fast the one-particle electronic density matrix **P** and derived properties, such as atomic charges, shell populations, dipole moments, and geometric derivatives as well as static dipole polarizabilities.
-For a wide range of molecules from various chemical compound classes (organic, inorganic, transition metal complexes, clusters, and aggregates), including multiple anions/cations, an excellent agreement between PTB and :math:`{\omega}`\ B97X-3c computed properties is obtained.
+For a wide range of molecules from various chemical compound classes (organic, inorganic, transition metal complexes, clusters, and aggregates), including multiple anions/cations, excellent agreement between PTB and :math:`{\omega}`\ B97X-3c computed properties is obtained.
-Typical RMSDs are 0.02 e\ :sup:`-` for atomic charges or shell populations, and deviations of about 5 % to 10 % for dipole moments and dipole polarizabilities.
+Typical RMSDs are 0.02 e\ :sup:`-` for atomic charges or shell populations, with deviations of approximately 5% to 10% for dipole moments and polarizabilities.
-Artificial charge transfer in, e.g., zwitterions or SCF convergence problems in electronically difficult small gap systems is largely avoided, which also results from the applied non-iterative, two-step diagonalization scheme.
+Artificial charge transfer, such as in zwitterions, or SCF convergence issues in electronically challenging small-gap systems is largely avoided, which also results from the applied non-iterative, two-step diagonalization scheme.
-No energy expression is available at this point, and the entire development was focused on reproducing the DFT density matrix and some of its response features as accurately as possible.
+No energy expression is available currently, and the entire development was focused on reproducing the DFT density matrix and some of its response features as accurately as possible.

 PTB has been published in `The Journal of Chemical Physics <https://doi.org/10.1063/5.0137838>`_: